 - I will be introducing a new stock supply and financial management system to MSF projects in South Sudan (a sound supply and financial management system is key for accountability).
 This system will help in generating accurate records and simplifying everything.

-- Will be responsible for migration from logistic to unified system
+- Will be responsible for migration from logistic to a unified system

 - Evaluate and give feedback to the developers of the system

-- Will do a mini supply audit in accordance to the MSF supply protocols and procedures.
+- Will do a mini supply audit in accordance with the MSF supply protocols and procedures.

 What are your expectations for this new assignment?